BlockchainIsEasy/BlockchainIsEasy/_posts/2021-07-21-about-blockchain-is-easy.md

 ---

-To get your in the right mind set and excited for blockchain:
+To get you in the right mind set and excited for blockchain:

 * [Banks and Blockchains](https://blockchainiseasy.github.io/banks-and-blockchains/) - Introduction